Last Updated on March 9, 2023

 Audio tours are available, to help you make the most of your visit.

-Check current prices and opening times on the website as they sometimes change.
+Check current prices and castle opening times on the website as they sometimes change.

 The castle also houses the Orford Museum so check that website out too.

-Less well preserved than Orford or Framingham castles but still well worth a visit is Bungay castle.
-Bungay castle took some ten years to complete when it was build in the mid twelfth century and even though it is not one of the largest castles in the country, it was built with walls between 5 – 7 metres thick and, standing more than 33 metres high, it’s creator Hugh Bigod could claim that it was one of the most impregnable fortresses in the kingdom.
+Less well preserved than Orford or Framlingham castles but still well worth a visit is Bungay castle.
+Bungay castle took some ten years to complete when it was build in the mid-twelfth century and even though it is not one of the largest castles in the country, it was built with walls between 5 and 7 metres thick and, standing more than 33 metres high, its creator Hugh Bigod could claim that it was one of the most impregnable fortresses in the kingdom.

-Whilst you are there you could visit the Earsham Street Deli and pick up some Baron Bigod cheese, which is just one of the cheeses they supply to bi-annual Pop Up Restaurant event.
+Whilst you are there you could visit the Earsham Street Deli and pick up some Baron Bigod cheese.
 Be sure to tell them we brainwashed you into going!

 A ‘history trail’ reveals the park’s secrets to visitors.

 The castle is open daily from Easter until the end of October.
-During the winter months it is open on weekends only.
-There is also a Eye Castle App available on iTunes to help you make the most of your visit.
+During the winter months, it is open on weekends only.
+There is also an Eye Castle App available on iTunes to help you make the most of your visit.

-For more info your Suffolk holiday cottage break, about all the castles that have existed in Suffolk through the centuries, a good place to start is here
+For more info about all the castles that have existed in Suffolk through the centuries, this link is a good place to start.